NTIG-Uppsala/TE4-VALE-Biluthyrning/docs/database.md

 ```
 ## Connect via MySQL Workbench

-To connect using MySQL Workbench you must use a vpn.
+To connect using MySQL Workbench you must use a VPN.
 To connect, fill in the connection information as follows:

 - **Host**: `<database-server-ip>`
 - **Port**: `<mysql-port>`
-- **Username**: `<user>`
+- **Username**: `<mysql-user>`
 - **Password**: `<mysql-password>`

 ## IPs & Passwords